 Family Friendly Cirque du Soleil Shows in Las Vegas

 Though Las Vegas is really starting to embrace its reputation as an adult verison of Disneyland, the city still offers family travelers options both on and off the Strip.
 You just need to know where to look and how to find them.
 One of my favorite things to do with my kids, ages 8 and 5 years old, is to explore the Strip, and expose them to the culture we do have here.
 Cirque du Soleil introduced their first show in Las Vegas, Mystere, over 15 years ago, and gave vacationers and residents an opportunity to be entertained by a group of extremely talented international performers.
 Since then, they have established themselves as a “Must See” in terms of adding a show to your list when visiting Las Vegas.
-Many of these shows are family friendly, and as a local, I’m often asked which ones I would recommend.
+There are many family friendly Cirque du Soleil shows, and as a local, I’m often asked which ones I would recommend.
 I’ve compiled a list of my top 3, and a brief description of the rest, to help you find the one that is right for your family travel needs.

 Make sure you get updated information on show times (there’s usually an early show and a late show), and when the shows are Dark (meaning they are not showing that particular night).
 Keep in mind that if you are late or at certain points throughout the show, you may not be able to enter/exit due to the unique contrstuction of each show’s stage, which allows for the performers to be pretty interactive with the audience.
 Also, if you are bringing your younger ones, seat cushions are available to give them a slight boost in height so they are able to see the stage.
+Cirque du Soleil has a policy for all shows that children must be 5 and up in order to enjoy the performances.
 All of these shows are fantastic to attend without the kiddies as well!*

 The Beatles Love at the Mirage